Decoupling Perception from Reasoning for Hallucination-Resistant Video Understanding: Experiment

 \subsection{Hallucination Evaluation}

-The evaluation begins with the hallucination benchmark evaluation, as shown in Tab~\ref{tab:hallu}.
-We use VideoHallucer~\cite{wang2024videohallucer} for binary judgment, the open-source HEAVEN~\cite{gao2025exploringhallucinationlargemultimodal} data reformatted as captions, and the MCQ task from VidHalluc~\cite{li2025vidhalluc}.
-On VideoHallucer, FAE surpasses GPT-4o.
-It boosts accuracy over the base model by 7.5\% and 9.2\%.
-FAE improves judgment fairness, reducing bias towards `Y' or `N'.
+\textbf{Benchmark Improvement:} We first evaluate hallucination detection performance, as shown in Tab.~\ref{tab:hallu}.
+We use VideoHallucer~\cite{wang2024videohallucer} for binary judgment, the open-source HEAVEN~\cite{gao2025exploringhallucinationlargemultimodal} reformatted as caption classification, and the MCQ task from VidHalluc~\cite{li2025vidhalluc}.
+FAE significantly improves hallucination detection accuracy.
+On VideoHallucer, it surpasses GPT-4o and improves the base model by 7.5\% and 9.2\%.
+More importantly, FAE substantially reduces prediction bias toward either 'Y' or 'N'.
 It narrows the accuracy gap between correct and incorrect classifications by 15.1\% and 26.8\%.
-This reduction validates our data construction method and FAE's reliability as an anti-hallucination reward, confirming the robustness and successful transfer of its learned abilities.
+This suggests that our data construction strategy improves prediction fairness and encourages the model to rely on visual evidence rather than dataset priors.
 Despite being trained exclusively on binary classification tasks, our model demonstrates strong generalization to the MCQ task.
-This indicates that the learned ability to judge hallucinations is robust and successfully transferred, validating the effectiveness of our training approach.
+This indicates that hallucination detection learned through factual consistency evaluation transfers across task formats.

+\textbf{Stronger Distinction:} We further analyze the reward discrimination ability in Tab.~\ref{tab:reward_boundary}.
+FAE produces a substantially larger reward gap between factual ($R_{yes}$) and hallucinated ($R_{no}$) samples.
+Compared with SigLip and the base Qwen2.5VL, FAE increases the reward margin $\Delta$ to 29.62, indicating a clearer separation between correct and hallucinated evidence.
+Such a sharper reward boundary provides a more reliable supervision signal for reinforcement learning, enabling the model to better distinguish valid visual evidence from hallucinated content.